header

 Please note that it is always possible to transfer RRSPs, VRSPs, and RRIFs as voluntary contributions up to two years after the termination of employment with the last member employer.

 No tax impact.
-You have already benefited from your tax savings during the initial deposit.
+You received your tax savings at the time of the initial deposit.

 Administrative Rules Upon Withdrawal

 Withdrawals of voluntary contributions can be made at any time by contacting us.
-The number of withdrawals is not limited, but starting from the third withdrawal request, the Plan will charge administrative fees for the transaction.
+The number of withdrawals is not limited, but starting with the third withdrawal request, the plan will charge an administrative fee for the transaction.

 Option 2: Past Service Buy-Back

-It is possible for a Plan participant to immediately increase their guaranteed retirement annuity by paying an amount to purchase an additional annuity for periods worked, but not contributed, with a Plan member employer.
+It is possible for a plan participant to immediately increase their guaranteed retirement annuity by paying an amount to purchase an additional annuity for periods employed at a plan member employer but for which no contributions were made.

 Eligibility

-Any active Plan participant or anyone who has ceased to be active with a member employer for less than two years and has not yet started receiving a retirement annuity from the Plan is eligible.
+Any active plan participant or anyone who has ceased to be active with a member employer within the last two years and has not yet started receiving a retirement annuity from the plan is eligible.
 This person can submit their buy-back request at any time up to 3 months before their retirement.

 Periods Eligible for Buy-Back